Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Algorithm

 \subsection{Complexity estimation of the algorithm}

 Space complexity is determined by the number of extreme points, which depends on the shape of the credal set.
 For general lower previsions, even in low dimensions their number can be arbitrarily large; however, in the case of lower-upper probability pairs the upper bound for the number of extreme points is reported to be $s!$, where $s$ is equal to the number of elements of the probability space (see~\cite{WALLNER2007339}).
-Special classes of coherent lower-upper probability pairs have also been analysed with the focus to their extreme points in \cite{miranda2003extreme, Miranda201544}.
-The time complexity of the enumeration of extreme points of polyhedra is $O(n^2dv)$ (see \cite{Avis1992}), where $n$ is the number of constraints, $d$ the dimension, which is typically equal to $s-1$, and $v$ is the number of vertices.
+Special classes of coherent lower-upper probability pairs have also been analyzed with the focus to their extreme points in \cite{miranda2003extreme, Miranda201544}.

 A more severe obstacle than space complexity is its time complexity.
 By far the slowest part of our algorithm is the calculation of the distance between extreme points (Algorithm~\ref{alg-fmd}, line \ref{alg-nd-call}) described in Algorithm~\ref{alg-nd}.
 Our complexity analysis will therefore focus on the number of calls to this routine.
 The time complexity of the routine is around $o(s^3)$, but since $s$ will typically be small compared to other variables, we may regard it as constant, and do the time complexity analysis based on other factors.
 The most important factor is certainly the number of extreme points, which we will denote by $v$; the number of constraints, which roughly coincides with the number of facets, will be denoted by $n$ and the dimension by $d$, typically $d=s-1$.
+The time complexity of the enumeration of extreme points of polyhedra is $O(n^2dv)$ (see \cite{Avis1992}), where $n$ is the number of constraints, $d$ the dimension, which is typically equal to $s-1$, and $v$ is the number of vertices.